povk/python-can/doc/interfaces/usb2can.rst

     1. To install on Windows download the USB2CAN Windows driver.
 It is compatible with XP, Vista, Win7, Win8/8.1.
 (Written against driver version v1.0.2.1)
     2. Install the appropriate version of `pywin32 <https://sourceforge.net/projects/pywin32/>`_ (win32com)
     3. Download the USB2CAN CANAL DLL from the USB2CAN website.
 Place this in either the same directory you are running usb2can.py from or your DLL folder in your python install.
-       Note that only a 32-bit version is currently available, so this only works in a 32-bit Python environment.
        (Written against CANAL DLL version v1.0.6)

 Interface Layout